accessibilitysupported/a11ysupport.io/FAQ.md

 ## Who runs this?

-This project was originally developed by the University of Nebraska - Lincoln.
-It is run by the community and anyone can contribute to it.
+We are figuring this out.
+The original idea and prototype was developed by Michael Fairchild with encouragement from the web development community at the University of Nebraska - Lincoln.
+The data and software is opened sourced under the GPL 3.0 license.

 ## What are the levels of support?